Probing the hadronic molecular nature of the $\Omega(2012)$, $\Omega(2380)$, and $\Omega_c(3120)$ via femtoscopy correlation functions: Formalism

 where $\tilde G_{ii}^{(I)}(s)$ is the loop function as in Eq.~\eqref{equ:dotG} and

 Here $p_i$ is the three momentum of the $i$-th channel.
 To ensure the correct analytic continuation, the imaginary part of the three-momentum $p_i$ must remain positive.
-By incorporating the finite width effects of the propagator on the second Riemann sheet, the pole position can be determined using the following equation,
+By incorporating the finite width effects of the propagator on the second Riemann sheet, the pole position can be determined from

 where the pole corresponds to the mass and half-width of the resonance: $\sqrt{s_p}=M_R-i \Gamma_R/2$.
-In the vicinity of the pole $s_{p}$, the coupling constants of the resonances to the various channels are extracted via the residue of the scattering amplitude:
+And in the vicinity of the pole $s_{p}$, the coupling constants of the resonances to the various channels are extracted via the residue of the scattering amplitude,

 where $g_{i}$ denotes the coupling constant of the resonance to the $i$th channel.
-Once the couplings to all channels are established, the corresponding partial decay widths can be computed.
+Once the couplings are established, the corresponding partial decay widths can be computed.